The Best 5 Video Stabilization Software for Flawless Footage

 Select the clip you want to stabilize in the timeline.

-Go to the Inspector panel located in the top-right corner of the Edit page.
+Go to the Inspector panel in the top-right corner of the Edit page.

 Scroll down to find the Stabilization section.